Skip to main content

 Analysis:

-• Will exceed allocation
+• Will exceed estimates

 • Scope or estimate issue

-• Need more capacity
+• May need more capacity

 Actions: